The Emerald Street Literary Festival 2017: the line-up

 Reni Eddo-Lodge, author of Why I’m No Longer Talking To White People About Race, joins Coco Khan, journalist and contributor to The Good Immigrant, and Sabrina Mahfouz, playwright and editor of The Things I would Tell You: British Muslim Women Write.

-Show a witch some respect!
+SOLD OUT Show a witch some respect!
 Why we’re still fascinated by witchcraft

 What is it about witchcraft that still holds our attention?
 Beth Underdown, author of The Witchfinder’s Sister, and Syd Moore, author of Strange Magic, discuss our uncanny fascination with Emerald Street’s Anna-Marie Crowhurst.